O'Donnell Abú: Lyrics

 Strike for your country!
 "O'Donnell Abú!"

 The song portrays the rallying cry for the O’Donnell clan, called to assemble at a location on the banks of the River Erne.
 The Bonnaught and Gallowglass were Irish and Scots mercenaries employed by O'Donnell to guard the mountain passes.
 They are now summoned to join the rest of O'Donnell's forces, who await the arrival of Hugh O’Neill, Earl of Tyrone, and the Borderers who protect his lands.

 Legacy

 In the 1930s it was adopted as the anthem of the Irish Blueshirts.
-In the 1960s the song was recorded by the Irish folk group Tommy Makem and the Clancy Brothers.

 The song was chosen by Radio Éireann as the station ID signal in 1936, after a poll of listeners.
 It remains to be such to this day.
-Everyday it is played on RTÉ Radio 1 at 5:30AM.
+Every day it is played on RTÉ Radio 1 at 5:30AM.

+In 1956, the song was recorded by Irish folk group the Clancy Brothers and Tommy Makem.

 The song appears in the 1966 movie, The Fighting Prince of Donegal.

 The song music with new lyrics was used by the Christian Brothers from Ireland as the school rally of St. Joseph's College in Hong Kong.

 The song music with lyrics of Chong Gene Hang College in Hong Kong from 1971 was modified from St. Joseph's College, Hong Kong.
 In 2000, the lyrics have translated into Chinese.